Inedo/inedo-docs/Content/proget/api/feeds/list.md

 order: 3
 ---

-*List Feeds* is available as both a `pgutil` command and an HTTP Request, and will return an array of [ProgetFeed](/docs/proget/api/feeds#feed-object) objects, describing all existing feeds.
+*List Feeds* is available as both a `pgutil` command and an HTTP Request, and will return a list describing all existing feeds.

 :::(Info) (🚀 Quick Example: Listing feeds with pgutil) This example lists all existing feeds: